maet3608/nuts-flow/sphinx/source/tutorial/rearranging.rst

-Note that each chunk is an iterator over the elements in the chunk, which is why ``Map(list)`` is required to print the chunks.
+Note that each chunk is an iterator over the elements in the chunk, which is why ``Map(list)`` is required to convert the chunks to printable lists.
 A more interesting example might be the sum of the elements within each chunk:

   >>> Range(5) >> Chunk(2) >> Map(sum) >> Collect()
   [1, 5, 4]